merliot/hub/README.md

 These variables configure the hub and devices:

-#### BACKUP
+#### `BACKUP`

 By default, the each device will dial into the hub that created the device.
-To also dial into a backup hub, set BACKUP to the backup hub's address.
+To also dial into a backup hub, set `BACKUP` to the backup hub's address.

 For example, a primary hub is at local address `http://192.168.1.10`.
 Any device created on the primary hub will dial into the primary hub's address.
 A backup hub is at cloud address `https://hub.merliot.net`.
 Set `BACKUP=https://hub.merliot.net` on the primary hub.
 Now the devices created on the primary hub will dial into both hubs.

+> [!TIP]
-You can set `BACKUP=http://192.168.1.10` on the backup hub, so regardless of which hub creates the device, the device will dial into both hubs.
+> You can additionally set `BACKUP=http://192.168.1.10` on the backup hub, so regardless of which hub creates the device, the device will dial into both hubs.

+> [!IMPORTANT]
+> The backup hub must have the same [USER/PASSWD](#user-passwd) and [WIFI](#wifi_ssids-wifi_passphrases) settings as the primary hub.

-#### DEVICES
+#### `DEVICES`

 Hub devices.
 This is a JSON-formatted list of devices.
 The format is: